 Population model

 We constructed a stochastic female-only matrix population model with six age classes and a pre-breeding census (Caswell 2001).
 Demographic parameter values for the basic model were selected to represent optimal conditions, i.e. a population not exposed to anthropogenic mortality and with near-optimal reproduction (Table 1).
 For pre-breeding survival, these values were taken from a long-term study of an unexploited population of the closely related common guillemot (Harris et al. 2007).
 Each of the seven breeding populations was initiated with a population size (breeding pairs) as in Frederiksen et al. (2016) and a stable age distribution defined by the demographic parameter values (Stubben & Milligan 2007) (Table 2).
 Total female population size was calculated using the stable age distribution and age-specific proportions of breeders (Table 2).
 For simplicity, we assumed that anthropogenic mortality occurred at mid-winter, and the model populations were projected from year to year in two stages (autumn and spring) (see also Wiese et al. 2004; Gilliland et al. 2009).
 Age-specific natural mortality was allocated to the two stages by taking the square root of annual survival, except for first-winter birds where autumn survival was set to S0S1 and spring survival to S1, reflecting the assumption that enhanced natural mortality of juveniles occurred prior to mid-winter.
 During the first stage, reproduction and autumn natural mortality occurred.
 Anthropogenic mortality (in absolute numbers) was subtracted between stages, and spring natural mortality occurred during the second stage.
 The total number of females shot or killed by oiling was allocated to breeding populations based on the estimated composition of the wintering populations in the three focus areas.
-For oiling, we assumed that all age classes were equally vulnerable and allocated mortality proportional to their relative abundance , i.e. age distribution after reproduction and autumn natural mortality (Robertson et al. 2006).
+For oiling, we assumed that all age classes were equally vulnerable (Robertson et al. 2006) and allocated mortality proportional to their relative abundance , i.e. age distribution after reproduction and autumn natural mortality.
 For hunting, we used empirical data (see above) to estimate the proportion of first-winter birds shot, and allocated the remaining mortality to older age classes proportional to their relative abundance (see also Wiese et al. 2004).
 We assumed that anthropogenic mortality was completely additive to natural mortality, which is typically the case for long-lived animals (Péron 2013).

 Stochastic values of demographic parameters were generated by drawing random values from beta distributions with means and standard errors from the literature (Table 1).
 Fecundity values in stochastic population models are typically drawn from normal or other distributions, but since guillemots can only produce a maximum of one chick each year, fecundity values are bounded between 0 and 1 and are effectively modelled as a beta distribution.
 However, for first-year survival the observed distribution was very flat, and we instead drew random values from the empirical distribution (Harris et al. 2007).
 To represent uncertainty in initial breeding population sizes, we assumed a coefficient of variation of 20% and drew values from normal distributions independently for each breeding population.